kdave/btrfs-progs/Documentation/Administration.rst

 Administration
 ==============

-The main administration tool for BTRFS filesystems is ``btrfs``.
+The main administration tool for BTRFS filesystems is :doc:`btrfs(8)<btrfs>`.
 Please refer to the manual pages of the subcommands for further documentation.

 Mount options
 -------------